Contact Sussex Damp Experts Now to Speak With an Expert.

 Sussex Damp Experts can help you with everything from inspections to treatments and repairs for wood, walls, ceilings, and floors.
 Our clients include commercial property owners, property management companies, and residential property owners.

 Our damp proofing experts will inspect and assess the severity of your property’s moisture problem.
 We specialise in damp and timber treatments and rotting wood repairs, and we employ the most effective methods to solve all damp issues.

-Our personnel have completed training that meets or exceeds the Property Care Association’s requirements (PCA).
+Our personnel have completed training that meets or exceeds the industry’s requirements.
 All of our surveyors are Certified Surveyors in Remedial Treatment (CSRT), guaranteeing that our customers receive the best possible service.